sulemangulzar/sulemangulzar/README.md

+Hi, I'm Suleman Gulzar 👋

-I am a Full-Stack Developer and AI enthusiast dedicated to building intelligent, scalable solutions.
-My technical expertise bridges the gap between powerful back-end systems and intuitive front-end interfaces, with a primary focus on Python and JavaScript ecosystems—specifically utilizing React.js for seamless user experiences and FastAPI for high-performance API development.
+I’m a Full-Stack Developer and AI enthusiast focused on building intelligent, scalable, and user-friendly solutions.

+My technical expertise connects powerful back-end systems with intuitive front-end interfaces.
+I primarily work within the Python and JavaScript ecosystems, using:

+React.js to create seamless user experiences
+FastAPI to build high-performance APIs
-Beyond standard web development, I am passionate about data-driven technology, specializing in web scraping and automation to unlock insights and streamline workflows.
-Currently, I am applying these skills at my projects.
+Web scraping and automation to unlock insights and streamline workflows

+I’m passionate about data-driven technology and currently apply these skills across my projects.

-Whether I am optimizing data pipelines or crafting interactive web applications, I am driven by a focus on clean, efficient code and the potential of AI to enhance digital infrastructure.
+Whether I’m optimizing data pipelines or developing interactive web applications, I focus on writing clean, efficient code and exploring how AI can enhance digital infrastructure.